scholarshipsafe/scholarship/README.md

+To find more opportunities, visit [Scholarship Safe](https://scholarshipsafe.com) — your trusted resource for global scholarships.
 # Scholarship Finder (Python)

 This project provides a simple Python script to help students discover scholarship opportunities from a local dataset.
 It can be extended to fetch scholarships from online APIs or databases.
+To find more opportunities, visit [Scholarship Safe](https://scholarshipsafe.com) — your trusted resource for global scholarships.

 ## Features